Harnack inequality for non-local Schr\"odinger operators: Introduction

 For the case $J \equiv 0,$ Theorem \ref{Harnack} was proved in \cite{cfz} (Theorem 5.1).
 We will follow the ideas in \cite{cfz} for proving Theorem \ref{Harnack}.
 Below we state several propositions whose proof we shall provide in subsequent sections.
 Assuming these we shall first prove Theorem \ref{Harnack}.

-Under assumptions (A) and (J) there is a symmetric strong Markov process, $(\PP^x,X_t)$, with right continuous paths and left limits associated with $\mathcal L$ (See \cite{CK2}).
-We will denote the Green function of the process by $G$, i.e. a Borel function $G(x,y)$ on $\R^d\times \R^d$ such that
+Under assumptions (A) and (J) there is a symmetric strong Markov process, $(\PP^x,X_t)$, with c\`adl\`ag paths associated with $\mathcal L$ (See \cite{CK2}).
+We will denote the Green function of the process by $G$, i.e. a Borel function $G(x,y)$ on $\mathbb{R}^d\times \mathbb{R}^d$ such that